Janet Adler, Founder

 Beginning in 2006, she received international teachers for advanced study and practice of the discipline into her kiva studio on Galiano Island, BC, Canada.
 In 2013 she founded Circles of Four, a post-graduate program guiding people who wish to teach the discipline.
 No longer director, or a teacher in learner’s circles, she is a continuing member of the faculty, remaining active in a mentorship role within the program as it develops.
 She continues her ongoing commitment to her writing practice as well as her participation as a grief counsellor and interfaith chaplain at Transitions in Dying and Grieving, a volunteer hospice program which she co-created and directed since 2007 on Galiano.

 Janet’s teaching practice in Northern California (1986-2006) welcomed individuals and groups into a full engagement of the practice of the Discipline of Authentic Movement.
-Her work in this twenty-year span of time focused on the relationship between the discipline and the distinct realms of: mystical text, mystical dance, kundalini, the process of initiation, Jewish Mysticism, Zen, and the practice of psychotherapy.
-During these years she also travelled to her students in European countries (1992-2001), seeding a strong, intercontinental collective of participants which continues to broaden, widen, the development of the Discipline of Authentic Movement.
-Janet received a Doctorate in Mysticism from the Union Institute (1992).
-She produced and directed “Still Looking,” a film about her work at that time (1998) in the Discipline of Authentic Movement.
+Her work in these twenty years focused on the relationship between the discipline and the distinct realms of mystical text, mystical dance, kundalini, the process of initiation, Jewish Mysticism, Zen, and the practice of psychotherapy.
+During these years she also travelled to her students in European countries (1992-2001), seeding a strong, intercontinental collective of participants which continues to further the development of the Discipline of Authentic Movement.
+Janet received a Doctorate in Mystical Studies from the Union Institute (1992).
+She produced and directed “Still Looking,” a film about her work at that time (1998) in the Discipline of Authentic.
 She engaged in hospice work in Santa Rosa, California, as a volunteer caregiver (1988-1999) and then as an interfaith chaplain (1999-2005).

 Janet is the author of Offering from the Conscious Body: The Discipline of Authentic Movement (2002) which is translated into Italian, German, Chinese, French, Russian and currently in Polish.
 She is the author of Arching Backward: The Mystical Initiation of a Contemporary Woman (1995).
 Her essays and interviews (1972-2004), some translated into other languages, are published in Authentic Movement: Essays by Mary Starks Whitehouse, Janet Adler, and Joan Chodorow: Volume One (1999) and Authentic Movement: Moving the Body, Moving the Self, Being Moved: A Collection of Essays: Volume Two (2007), both edited by Patrizia Pallaro.
 Essays, interviews, and book reviews are published in the following journals: Parabola, A Moving Journal, Contact Quarterly, Journal for Authentic Movement and Somatic Inquiry, The American Journal of Dance Therapy, and in the book, Therapy in Motion, edited by Maureen Needham Costonis (1978).